kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 This particular anti-pattern has [already](https://martinfowler.com/articles/nonDeterminism.html) [been](https://testing.googleblog.com/2016/05/flaky-tests-at-google-and-how-we.html) [documented](https://testing.googleblog.com/2017/04/where-do-our-flaky-tests-come-from.html) [heavily](https://semaphoreci.com/community/tutorials/how-to-deal-with-and-eliminate-flaky-tests) so I am just including it here for completeness.

 Since software tests act as an early warning against regressions, they should always work in a reliable way.
-A failing test should be a cause of concern and the person(s) that triggered the respective the build should investigate why the test failed.
+A failing test should be a cause of concern and the person(s) that triggered the respective build should investigate why the test failed right away.

 This approach can only work with tests that fail in a deterministic manner.
-A tests that sometimes fails and sometimes passes (without any code changes in between) is unreliable and undermines the whole testing suite.
+A test that sometimes fails and sometimes passes (without any code changes in between) is unreliable and undermines the whole testing suite.
 The negative effects are two fold

 * Developers do not trust tests anymore and soon ignore them
 * Even when non-flaky tests actually fail, it is hard to detect them in a sea of flaky tests

-A failing error test should be easily recognizable by everybody in your team as it changes the status of the whole build.
-On the other hand if you have flaky tests it is hard to understand if failures are new or just the existing flaky tests.
+A failing test should be easily recognizable by everybody in your team as it changes the status of the whole build.
+On the other hand if you have flaky tests it is hard to understand if new failures are truly new or they stem from the existing flaky tests.

 ![Flaky tests](../../assets/testing-anti-patterns/flaky-tests.png)

-Even a small number of flaky tests in enough to destroy the credibility of rest of test suite.
+Even a small number of flaky tests in enough to destroy the credibility of the rest of test suite.
 If you have 5 flaky tests for example, run the build and get 3 failures it is not immediately evident if everything is fine (because the failures were coming from the flaky tests) or if you just introduced 3 regressions.

 A similar problem is having tests that are really really slow.
 Developers need a quick feedback on the result of each commit (also discussed in the next section) so slow tests will eventually be ignored or even not run at all.

 In practice flaky and slow tests are almost always integration tests and/or UI tests.
-As we go up in the testing pyramid, the probabilities of flaky tests greatly increasing.
+As we go up in the testing pyramid, the probabilities of flaky tests are greatly increasing.
 Tests that deal with browser events are notoriously hard to get right all the time.
 Flakiness in integration tests can come from many factors but the usual suspect is the test environment and its requirements.

 The primary defense against flaky and slow tests is to isolate them in their own test suite (assuming that they are not fixable).
-You can easily find more abundant resources on how to fix flaky tests for your favorite programming language by searching online so there is no point in me including them here again.
+You can easily find more abundant resources on how to fix flaky tests for your favorite programming language by searching online so there is no point in me explaining the fixes here.

 In summary, you should have a reliable test suite (even if it is a subset of the whole test suite) that is rock solid.
 A test that fails in this suite means that something is really really wrong with the code and any failure means that the code must not be promoted to production.